Palm trees by the entrance to the garden

 Take the Cascais train from Cais do Sodré station, and you arrive in Belém in 7 minutes.
 The garden is a short walk from the station in Belém.

-Tram 18 also has a stop a few feet from the gate, as does the always-packed tram 15.
+The always-packed tram 15 also has a stop a few feet from the gate.

-You may ride the train and the trams (as well as the city’s metro, buses and funiculars) for free with the Lisboa Card.
+You may ride the train and the tram (as well as the city’s metro, buses and funiculars) for free with the Lisboa Card.